mohit5it9/Pubnub-Chat/README.md

 	<li> Users can send messages to each other </li>
 	<li> Implemented the 'is typing' feature </li>
 	<li> also displays the number of live users in a particular channel </li>
+	<li> for now while entering the channel name, please put 'os' (without quotes) as the channel name, as I have hardcoded this in the code. </li>
 </ul>

 Future Works: